Numpkens/grip/ARCHITECTURE.md

-# Architecture: GRIP Aggregator
+# Architecture: GRIP Aggregator (Go Reader Interface Processor)

 ## Overview
-GRIP is a **headless, concurrent search engine** designed to aggregate developer blog content from multiple sources (Dev.to, Lobsters, etc.) into a single stream sorted by date published.
-The system is built with a "Logic-First" approach, ensuring the core engine is entirely decoupled from the delivery method whether that be web, external call or CLI.
+GRIP is a **headless, concurrent search engine** built to aggregate developer-centered blog content into a single stream.
+The goal was a "Logic-First" approach: keeping the engine's "brain" entirely separate from how the data is actually seen (web, JSON, or CLI).
+This ensures that the engine doesn't care if it's feeding a browser, terminal or a separate application.

 ## Core Components

-### 1. The Headless Engine (`internal/logic`)
+### 1. The Headless Engine (internal/logic)
-The Engine serves as the central brain.
-It is "source-agnostic," meaning it has no knowledge of HTTP, HTML, or JSON.
-It simply accepts a context.Context and a search string, and returns a slice.
+The engine is the central brain.
+It is completely "source-agnostic".
+It doesn't know about HTTP or HTML; it just accepts a search string and a context, manages the concurrency, and hands back a clean slice of results.

-### 2. Source Agnosticism (The Strategy Pattern)
+### 2. Source Agnosticism & Strategy Pattern
-The system defines a Source interface.
-Any new blog or API can be added to GRIP without modifying any of the engine code.
-* **Implementation:** Individual sources (e.g., sources.DevTo, sources.Lobsters) are defined in internal/logic/sources.
+The project uses a Source interface to stay scalable.
+* **The Benefit:** We can plug in new providers, whether they use JSON, GraphQL or RSS, by just implementing the search method.
-* **Dependency Injection:** Sources are instantiated and injected into the engine at the application entry point (main.go).
+* **Dependency Injection:** Sources are "injected" at the entry point (main.go), so the engine never has to hardcode a specific provider.

-### 3. Concurrency Model: Fan-Out / Fan-In
+### 3. Concurrency: Fan-Out / Fan-In
-To ensure high performance and low latency, GRIP uses a **Fan-Out** pattern:
-* The Engine spawns a separate **Goroutine** for every registered source.
+Originally, GRIP processed searches sequentially, which was too slow (~1000ms).
+By moving to a **Fan-Out** pattern:
-* Each source performs its network I/O independently.
+* Every source gets its own goroutine.
-* A sync.WaitGroup ensures the Engine waits for all sources to report back (or timeout) before proceeding.
+* A sync.WaitGroup ensures we don't return until everyone is finished or the timeout hits.
+* This brought response times down to a sub 500ms even with six sources active.

 ## Technical Design Decisions

-### Min-Heap Sorting ($O(N \log K)$)
+### Smart Sorting with Min-Heaps
-Instead of collecting thousands of results and performing a heavy sort on a massive slice, GRIP utilizes a **Min-Heap** (resultsHeap) to maintain a "Top 20" list in real-time.
+To keep the memory footprint constant, GRIP uses a **Min-Heap** (resultsHeap) for a "Top 20" newest posts leaderboard.
-* **Why:** This is to ensure the memory footprint remains constant regardless of how many results the external APIs return.
-* **Efficiency:** We only keep the 20 most recent items, popping the oldest items off the heap as newer ones are found.
+* **Why:** Instead of sorting a massive slice in memory, we maintain exactly 20 items.
+As new posts come in, we only keep them if they are newer than the oldest item on the heap.
+This is $O(N \log K)$ efficiency.

-### Resilience: Context & Timeouts
+### Resilience & "Good Citizen" Networking
-Grip uses strict lifecycle management:
-* The Engine enforces a **2-second timeout** using `context.WithTimeout`.
-* Using .WithTimeout prevents a single slow or unresponsive API (e.g., a service outage at Dev.to) from hanging the entire application.
-* **Request Chaining:** The web handler passes the request context (r.Context()) to the engine, ensuring that if a user cancels the request, all underlying API calls are immediately aborted.

-## Decoupled Delivery (Headless Proof)
+* **Timeouts:** We use context.WithTimeout to enforce a strict 2-second limit.
+This prevents one hanging API from stalling the whole app.
+* **Connection Pooling:** We use a custom http.Client with MaxIdleConnsPerHost to keep the "piping" efficient and avoid exhausting file descriptors.
+* **Safety Clauses:** The engine includes date-parsing fallbacks to ensure a single malformed timestamp doesn't crash the aggregator.

+## Headless Proof: Multiple Entry Points
-The project demonstrates true decoupling by providing two distinct entry points that share the same business logic:
+The decoupling is proven by the existence of two different "heads" using the same internal logic:

-1. **Web Head (cmd/grip):** Serves a UI using Go templates and provides a RESTful JSON API documented via Swagger.
+1. **Web (cmd/grip):** Uses html/template for a card-view UI as well as providing a Swagger-documented API.
-2. **CLI Head (cmd/cli):** A lightweight terminal tool that executes searches and streams results directly to stdout.
+2. **CLI (cmd/cli):** A terminal-based tool for quick searches without the overhead of a web server.

-## Data Flow
-1. **Entry:** An entry point (cmd/grip or cmd/cli) initializes the http.Client and engine.
-2. **Execution:** The Engine calls Collect(), fanning out goroutines to each registered source.
-3. **Collection:** Results are sent back over a channel and pushed into the Min-Heap.
-4. **Finalization:** The Engine returns the sorted slice.
-5. **Presentation:** * The **Web Handler** executes an HTML template or encodes JSON.
-    * The **CLI** iterates and prints to the terminal.